Where Wi-Fi, weather and visas all line up

 Catalonia, Spain · pop.
 1,713,247

-Barcelona pairs Spain's new digital-nomad visa with the kind of city most nomads would already pay to visit.
+Barcelona pairs Spain's digital-nomad visa (introduced under the 2022 Startups Law) with the kind of city most nomads would already pay to visit.
+The visa allows 12-month initial stays with reduced income tax under the Beckham Law.

 Bali, Indonesia · pop.
 788,445

-Bali (via Denpasar) is the warm-weather nomad classic; Canggu and Ubud are basically self-organising remote-work villages.
+Bali (administratively reached via Denpasar) is the warm-weather nomad classic.
+Canggu and Ubud are basically self-organising remote-work villages, with hundreds of co-working spaces, surf schools and yoga studios catering specifically to laptop migrants.

 Mexico City, Mexico · pop.
 9,209,944